strandjs/SOC_Analyst_Labs/courseFiles/Section_09-forensicsFundamentals/volatilityLab1.md

 ## Start

-In this lab you will be given 4 different memory dumps located in ``~/labs/volatility3``, they all have malware inside and your task is to find where is the malware and which process it is, we will be using **$IMG** for the dump path and file, and **$SYMS** for the remote ISF URL
+In this lab you will be given 4 different linux memory dumps located in ``~/labs/volatility3``, they all have malware inside and your task is to find where is the malware and which process it is, we will be using **$IMG** for the dump path and file, and **$SYMS** for the remote ISF URL

 # Setup